intob/clutch/readme.md

 # Clutch
-A minimalistic bitcoin wallet for air-gapped multisig.
+A tiny bitcoin wallet for air-gapped multisig done right.